 - Ernest Hemingway volunteered in the First World War, he was an ambulance driver.
 He was active at the front between the Austrians and the Italians.
 He was wounded in action.

 - During the First World War he absorbed the landscape and history of Venice and the lagoon of Venice.
-He discovered the great rivers of the Veneto region, Piave, Sile and Tagliamento.
+He discovered the great rivers of the Veneto region; Piave, Sile, Tagliamento.
 First as battlegrounds, later as place to hunt.
+He was friendly with various Italian aristocrats, who welcomed him into their world of hunting & shooting.

 - A Farewell to Arms